 This might have been grounds for excommunication from the coffee klatch except that it involved Billy the Kid.
-Susan wanted to tell me about winning three Hobie cat races down in Puerto Peñasco, but she also listened patiently to my theories about Lincoln County recreational opportunities in 19th century New Mexico.
+Susan wanted to tell me about Hobie cat racing at Puerto Peñasco, but she also listened patiently to my theories about Lincoln County recreational opportunities in 19th century New Mexico.

 Billy the Kid, you see, is the subject of a new television documentary airing October 18 on the National Geographic Channel.
 The show apparently will deal with a new Kid photograph, just “authenticated” and valued at $5 million.